Police uncover ‘possible plot’ by militia to breach Capitol

 In her testimony to the House panel, acting Capitol Police Chief Yogananda Pittman said her investigators had collected “some concerning intelligence,” but declined to provide any details publicly, saying that it was “law enforcement sensitive” and that she would provide a private briefing for the subcommittee members.

-Lawmakers, congressional staffers and law enforcement officials are still on edge after the attack on Jan.
-6, even as the security posture around the Capitol remains at an unprecedented level.
+Lawmakers, congressional staffers and law enforcement officials are still on edge after the attack last month, even as the security posture around the Capitol remains at an unprecedented level.

 On Wednesday, federal agents were seeking to determine whether there was an increase in the number of hotel rooms being rented in Washington, as well as monitoring flights to the area, car rental reservations and any buses being chartered to bring groups into the capital, a person familiar with the matter told The Associated Press.
 The person could not publicly discuss details of the security planning and spoke on condition of anonymity.